kanishka-linux/vinanti/README.md

         For more details take a look at test_function file in tests folder.

-        Note: vnt.function and vnt.function_add should not be mixed with http requests session.

-        i.e. http request session should be separate from above function session

-        Note: Executing functins in this way is not thread safe, so use with care.
+        Note: Executing function in this way is not thread safe, so use with care.

 ## Finally regular synchronous http requests